• Skip to primary navigation

 Easy Pumpkin Focaccia Bread (Focaccia alla Zucca)

-This all-natural homemade Focaccia Pumpkin bread recipe is the perfect way to use one of our favorite squashes — the Japanese Kabocha.
-With just a few basic ingredients this ultra-soft (pumpkin-colored) squishy Italian bread is ready for making focaccia pizza, panini with prosciutto + mozzarella, or served alongside your favorite soups and stews.
+This all-natural homemade Focaccia Pumpkin bread recipe is the perfect way to use up that leftover canned pumpkin or use one of our favorite squashes -- the Japanese Kabocha.
+With just a few basic ingredients this ultra-soft (pumpkin-colored) squishy Italian bread is ready for making focaccia pizza, panini with prosciutto and mozzarella, or served alongside your favorite soups and stews.
 You can even toast them to make focaccia croutons for a crunchy salad topper.
-And if you’re really in a hurry, you can always substitute canned pumpkin.
-For those of you who may be new to bread-baking, I’ve included step-by-step recipe photos at the end of the post.
+For those of you who may be new to bread-baking, I've included step-by-step recipe photos!

 What's Kabocha Squash or Kabocha Pumpkin?

-For this recipe, I’m using the Italian Delica Kabocha squash — Kabocha squash is a variety of delicious Japanese squash with a squatty shape, dark green skin, and lighter green and grey striping with bright orange flesh.
+For this recipe, I'm using the Kabocha squash -- Kabocha squash is a variety of Japanese squash with a squatty shape, dark green skin, and lighter green and grey striping with bright orange flesh.
 When cooked this squash has a very soft, creamy consistency compared to other types of winter squash varieties.
-And when roasted, it becomes intensely sweet, and nutty with a slight chestnut flavor making it great for desserts like homemade pumpkin pie.
-For this recipe, there’s no need for roasting.
-Instead, it’s steamed for 10 minutes on the stovetop or for 8 minutes in the microwave with one tablespoon of water.

 • Where does focaccia come from?
 Focaccia is thought to have its most basic roots with Etruscan or Greek versions of a simple yeasted flatbread when they inhabited parts of what is now modern-day Italy.
 However, what we know of and love as focaccia bread today is most often associated with the region of Liguria in Northwest Italy (specifically, the city of Genoa where pesto Genovese originates from).
 The first written reference to the word focaccia is in 1300.